-A theatre director has responsibility for the overall practical and creative interpretation of a dramatic script or musical score.
+Theatre directors have responsibility for the practical and creative interpretation of a dramatic script or musical score.

-Directors work closely with their creative and production teams, the performers and the producer to create a performance which connects with the audience.
-They therefore need to be able to coordinate effectively across a range of disciplines and with artistic vision.
+You'll work closely with creative and production teams, performers and the producer to create a performance which connects with the audience.
+You'll therefore need to be able to coordinate effectively across a range of disciplines and with artistic vision.

-Most directors are usually employed on a freelance or fixed-term contract basis.
-They can be employed as artistic or resident directors in repertory companies.
+Most directors are usually employed on a freelance or fixed-term contract basis as artistic or resident directors in repertory companies.

 Some directors are also writers, designers and performers and may write, devise, design and act in their own work.

-They may work alongside an executive administrator or general manager who heads the theatre, or an artistic director who selects the plays and determines the programming.
+Some theatre directors act as an administrator or producer, depending on the staffing structure and size of the theatre.
+You may also work alongside an executive administrator or general manager who heads the theatre, or an artistic director who selects the plays and determines the programming.

-Specific tasks can vary depending on the actual role and type of theatre but common activities include:
+Specific tasks vary depending on the role and type of theatre, but common activities include:

-- attending preview performances and preparing detailed notes for the cast and creative and production teams;
+- attending preview performances and preparing detailed notes for the cast and for the creative and production teams

 - helping to publicise the production by giving interviews and leading discussions.

-- Salaries depend on the length and type of contract undertaken, e.g. freelance, repertory, touring.
+Salaries depend on the length and type of contract, e.g. freelance, repertory, touring.

-- Freelance directors in a commercial repertory theatre can command a minimum fee of around £2,300, with a weekly fee of £430 to £520.
+- Freelance directors in a commercial repertory theatre can command a minimum fee of around £2,450, with a weekly fee of approximately £450 to £550.